 - Parking

-Some of the other benefits employers offered included tuition reimbursement, health club membership, leased car, childcare, disability insurance, maternity benefits, and mileage.
+Some of the other benefits employers offered included tuition reimbursement, health club membership, leased car, childcare, disability insurance, and maternity benefits.

 Learn More About Becoming a Paralegal